netlify/zip-it-and-ship-it/README.md

 - Sub-directories with a main file called either `index.js` or `{dir}.js` where `{dir}` is the sub-directory name.
 - `.js` files (Node.js)
 - `.zip` archives with Node.js already ready to upload to AWS Lambda.
-- Go files, already built.
+- Go programs already compiled.
 If the `options.zipGo` is `true`, those are zipped.
 Otherwise, those are copied as is.
+- Rust programs already compiled.
+These programs are always zipped.

 When using Node.js files, only the dependencies required by the main file are bundled, in order to keep the archive as small as possible, which improves the Function runtime performance: